 "I need you inside me."
 She moaned.

 It was not an offer or a plea.
 It was a command.
 She moved higher, positioning the entrance of her womb to the tip of my erection.
 My hands moved to her hips as I thrust up through the moist folds of flesh, her cervix tight and pounding against my hard shaft.

 Under the heat of the blankets, sweat began to pour out of her as she made love to me.
 Her lips left mine as she lifted her body higher and higher.
 Her diamond pendant, now apparently a permanent part of her, swung like a pendulum just above my chin.
-Pulling her body straight up, our blankets fell away and crumpled at my knees as we moved in tandem, my hands buoying her hips, doing what they could to help.
+Pulling her body straight up, our blankets fell away and crumpled at my knees as we moved in tandem, my pelvis rocking beneath her as she lifted and dropped on to me.
+Her fingers held tight atop my hands that buoyed her hips enjoying the feel of the soft flesh encasing them.
 Straining from exertion, beads of perspiration dripped off her nipples onto my chest as her legs pumped.